ihearditinadream/AskDunzoPrototype/replit.md

 - ✓ Updated data sharing earnings display to focus on community contribution
 - ✓ Updated footer copyright year to 2026
 - ✓ Fixed Chrome and Firefox logos to use exact browser icons from react-icons/si library
+- ✓ Updated Chrome logo to show multi-colored design with red, yellow, green sections and blue center

 ### July 02, 2025 - AskDunzo Product Implementation
 - ✓ Created Chrome browser extension with manifest v3